-Seller warrants the goods sold hereunder, under normal use and service as described in the operator's manual, shall be free from defects in workmanship and material for 24 months, or if less, the length of time specified in the operator's manual, from the date of shipment to the customer.
+Seller warrants the goods sold hereunder, under normal use and service as described in the operator's manual, shall be free from defects in workmanship and material for twenty-four (24) months, or if less, the length of time specified in the operator's manual, from the date of shipment to the customer.
 This warranty period is inclusive of any statutory warranty.
 This limited warranty is subject to the following exclusions and exceptions:

 - a.
 Hot-wire or hot-film sensors used with research anemometers, and certain other components when indicated in specifications, are warranted for 90 days from the date of shipment; - b.
-Pumps are warranted for hours of operation as set forth in product or operator's manuals; - c.
+Pumps are warranted for one year or 3000 hours; whichever comes first; - c.
 Parts repaired or replaced as a result of repair services are warranted to be free from defects in workmanship and material, under normal use, for 90 days from the date of shipment; - d.
 Seller does not provide any warranty on finished goods manufactured by others or on any fuses, batteries or other consumable materials.
 Only the original manufacturer's warranty applies; - e.
 Unless specifically authorized in a separate writing by Seller, Seller makes no warranty with respect to, and shall have no liability in connection with, goods which are incorporated into other products or equipment, or which are modified by any person other than Seller.